 ‘Art in the Age’, as it’s called by in-the-know locals, sits in a surprisingly hipster area of Philadelphia’s Old City.
 Just steps from Independence Hall, Art in the Age looks unassuming enough from the outside, if you ignore the giant, vintage sign above the door from a bygone business.
 However, inside, the store is quite amazing.

 Featuring all manner of handmade goods from Philly and beyond, Art in the Age wouldn’t feel out of place in the hippest neighborhoods on the far side of the Brooklyn Bridge.
 Whether you are looking for a hand-printed t-shirt or an organic soap, Art in the Age has it.
 However, unlike many shops, the items at Art in the Age are all lovingly crafted by talented artisans

 The idea behind the shop comes from a 1936 essay by Walter Benjamin from whose title Art in the Age of Mechanical Reproduction got its name.
 Even in the 1930s, it was clear to Benjamin that the products he bought were losing their soul to assembly lines.
 80 years later, it’s this philosophy that forms the foundations of a shop like Art in the Age.

 Part hipster shop and part art gallery, Art in the Age even has their own line of handcrafted liquors.
 Each of their four liquors are distilled using only organic ingredients with the idea that you “innovate by being historic”.
 Focusing on pre-Prohibition recipes and tastes, Art in the Age’s liquors can’t be compared to anything else you might find in your corner liquor store.

-What makes places like Art in the Age or manufactures like Peg and Awl special, though, isn’t that they hand craft their wares (thousands of people across America do just that).
+What makes places like Art in the Age or manufacturers like Peg and Awl special, though, isn’t that they hand craft their wares (thousands of people across America do just that).
 They’re special because, in a city with such historic importance, they do what they’re passionate about.

 They take the historical roots of the city and make something beautiful with it, whether they’re in a repurposed shop in Philadelphia’s Old City or behind a green door and a red brick wall.